corsairmarks/combined_silfae_revisited/mod/README.md

 ## Known Issues

-This mod preempts the event `action.85` and overrides the deposit `d_alien_pets_deposit` which generates two lines in the error log like this:
+This mod preempts one event and overrides a deposit and two diplomatic actions, which generates four lines in the error log like this:

 ```
+[02:34:24][game_singleobjectdatabase.h:147]: Object with key: action_make_rival already exists
+[02:34:24][game_singleobjectdatabase.h:147]: Object with key: action_close_borders already exists
 [02:34:24][eventmanager.cpp:355]: an event with id [action.85] already exists!  file: events/on_action_events.txt line: 8811
 [02:34:24][game_singleobjectdatabase.h:147]: Object with key: d_alien_pets_deposit already exists
 ```